sesky4/psh/README.md

 ## How to use

-1.write your own pconfig file in ~/.ssh/pconfig(example ./pconfig in repo)
+1.write your own pconfig file in ~/.ssh/pconfig, example: ./pconfig.example

 2.make psh && make install_psh